RajShivade/Snake-Game-Project-Using-Python/README.md

 # Snake Game Project Using Python:-
 A classic Snake Game implemented using Python and the turtle graphics library.

-# Table of Contents
-Overview
-Project Structure
-Installation
-Usage
-Game Controls
-How It Works

 # Overview:
 The Snake Game is a classic arcade game where the player controls a snake that moves around the screen, consuming food to grow longer.
 The game ends if the snake collides with itself or the screen boundaries.
-This documentation explains the implementation of the Snake Game using Python and the turtle graphics library.
+This explains the implementation of the Snake Game using Python and the turtle graphics library.
 The code consists of four main components: main.py, snake.py, food.py, and scoreboard.py.

 # Project Structure: